Habbatul/TechNews/README.md

 ---

 ## 📝 Changelog
+- 01-06-2025
+  - Updated: Skipped resume articles identified as sponsor
+  - Updated: Fixed condition to skip resume processing (when the URL is the same and the resume result is already filled)

+- 31-05-2025
   - Updated: YouTube's `ytInitialPlayerResponse` structure changed; adjusted RegExp to use greedy quantifier `.*` instead of `.*?` to fully capture JSON.
   - Updated: `Reddit .rss` to `feedSources`.
   - Added: `Proxy.go` to proxy Reddit RSS feeds via `gofeed` (for Indonesian ISP blocks).
   - Fixed: Prevent sending requests to LLM when text input is blank.
+- Other
+  - Check the commit history
+---